 - Applying for an Axos Bank Personal Loan

 Personal loans through Axos Bank don’t require any collateral.
-That’s great news for people who need money fairly quickly but have nothing with which to secure the loan.
+That’s great news for people who need money quickly but have nothing with which to secure the loan.

 During the application process, you will have to disclose what category you believe your credit score to be in (excellent, good, fair, or poor).
 While you have the best chance with excellent or good credit, you may still qualify for an Axos personal loan with fair credit.